postsharp/Metalama.Documentation/conceptual/Aspects/child-aspects.md

 ## Adding Child Aspects

-An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method by calling <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=builder.With>, and then call and then `AddAspect`.
+An aspect can add child aspects from the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method by calling <xref:Metalama.Framework.Validation.IValidatorReceiverSelector`1.With*?text=builder.With>, and then calling `AddAspect`.

 [comment]: # (TODO: example)